Reynold Levy: Career

-Levy's boards and committees
+Positions

-Levy serves on the board of the Charles H. Revson Foundation, a member of the board of overseers of the International Rescue Committee, as a member of the Council on Foreign Relations, a trustee of the American Ballet Theatre and a Fellow in the American Academy of Arts and Sciences.
+Levy serves on the board of the Charles H. Revson Foundation, a member of the board of overseers of the International Rescue Committee, as a member of the Council on Foreign Relations and a Fellow in the American Academy of Arts and Sciences.
 In 2014, he was elected to serve a three-year term as a member of the Tony Awards Nominating Committee.

-Levy has served on the boards of more than a dozen nonprofit organizations including The Independent Sector, The Peterson Institute for International Economics, the Manhattan Theatre Club, and the Nathan Cummings Foundation.
+Levy has served on the boards of more than a dozen nonprofit organizations including The Independent Sector, The Peterson Institute for International Economics, the Manhattan Theatre Club, the American Ballet Theatre and the Nathan Cummings Foundation.